 ERS225 is designed for students entering the Earth Science program, with little to no experience of fieldwork.
 We will be visiting the area surrounding Bancroft and Gravenhurst, and studying the outcrops of the Canadian Shield, Grenville Belt and the Palaeozoic sediments of Southern Ontario.
-The majority of the course time will be during a week-long fieldtrip from the 27th August to 3rd September, with 4 follow up labs in September.
-The teaching component will be complete by the end of September, and the course has no exams.
-However, there will be assignments due later on in the term.
+The majority of the course time will be during a week-long field trip, with follow up labs in September and October.
+The teaching component will be complete by the end of October, and the course has no exams.
+However, there will be assignments due throughout the Fall semester.

 To be eligible for ERS225, you need to: